AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Flow in trunks to determine branch area
 ----------------------------------------

 As stated above the maximum flow in a trunk will be either :math:`Q_{Fi}` or :math:`\frac{Q_{Fi}}{3}` (the equivalent of :math:`2Q_{Layer}`).
-As we are are concerned with maximum flows and corresponding maximum velocities, those flows are considered for the design.
+As we are concerned with maximum flows and corresponding maximum velocities, those flows are considered for the design.

-The number of branches is set based on the spacing constraint, thus all this section aims to find is an acceptable area of the branches to keep pressure recovery low to keep flow distrubtion even.
+The number of branches is set based on the spacing constraint, thus all this section aims to find is an acceptable area of the branches to keep pressure recovery low to keep flow distribution even.

 Again begin with: